Kinetic Mixing from Kaluza-Klein Modes: A Simple Construction for Portal Matter: Discussion and Conclusions

 There are a variety of directions in which this work might be continued.
 Perhaps the simplest extension of our construction here would be to recreate the model in a warped context.
-This construction would present unique challenges, such as realizing the custodial symmetry solely with transplanckian vev's on the UV-brane, but could also yield novel phenomenology.
+As mentioned in Section \ref{section:modelSetup}, a warped realization of this paradigm would resolve both the problem of stabilizing the bulk at the TeV scale and the low scale at which the flat-space model requires UV completion, at the expense of considerably more complicated bulk profiles for all involved fields.
+Fully realizing this construction in a warped bulk would present other challenges as well.
+First, because our orbifold boundary conditions are exhausted in breaking $SU(2)_D$ and generating chiral fermions, we would be unable to relax significant constraints from electroweak precision parameters by proposing a bulk custodial symmetry as in \cite{Casagrande:2010si}, unless we were to assume that the custodial symmetry were broken entirely by transplanckian vev's localized on the UV brane.
+Furthermore, in contrast to our flat space construction, the difference in the natural mass scales at the two branes in a warped setup would require us to localize both the SM Higgs and the dark Higgs on the same brane, suggesting a moderate $O(10^{-(3-4)})$ tuning of the mixing parameter between the two fields to satisfy phenomenological constraints.
+The warped scenario would also introduce qualitatively similar but still somewhat intriguing phenomenology compared to our flat setup.
 As noted in Section \ref{section:recipe}, in the likely event that $SU(2)_D$ is broken on the TeV-brane in such a construction, the mass splitting between the lightest portal matter and dark gauge boson Kaluza Klein modes and those of SM fields is substantially more pronounced than in the flat case.
 In the absence of brane-localized kinetic terms, the $I^\pm$ bosons in our model would have a mass only $\sim 1/10$ that of the lightest SM Kaluza-Klein gauge bosons.
-In principle, such a mass splitting could allow the portal matter sector to be probed even for exceptionally large compactification scales: If, for example, we assume that the Kaluza-Klein gluons must have a mass of $\gsim 21 \; \textrm{TeV}$, as would be expected in RS models without some sort of flavor protection \cite{Csaki:2008zd}, the fields associated with the portal matter sector might still provide new resonances at the scale of only $O(1-2 \; \textrm{TeV})$.
+In principle, such a mass splitting could allow the portal matter sector to be probed even for exceptionally large compactification scales: If, for example, we assume that the Kaluza-Klein gluons must have a mass of $\gsim 21 \; \textrm{TeV}$, as would be expected in RS models without some sort of flavor protection and bulk masses motivated by the SM fermion mass hierarchy \cite{Csaki:2008zd}, the fields associated with the portal matter sector might still provide new resonances at the scale of only $O(1-2 \; \textrm{TeV})$.
 A more careful exploration of how to realize our construction in an RS context may be merited, to see if these optimistic speculations are borne out.

 Outside of repeating this work in a warped extra dimension, the other most obvious extension to the model presented here would be to expand the dark gauge group $SU(2)_D$, which could allow it to encompass other possible BSM gauge symmetries, such as flavor.
 As noted in Section \ref{section:recipe}, enlarging this gauge group would present novel model-building difficulties which are conveniently sidestepped in the minimal construction, in particular how to reduce the rank of the dark gauge group.
 Although we conjecture briefly on solutions to these issues, addressing these difficulties explicitly in a model which incorporates a larger dark gauge group, in particular one which includes another well-motivated BSM gauge symmetry, would represent an interesting continuation of our work here.